 Teachers in Environmental Science and Earth Science already cover climate change, but connecting with teachers in other subject areas can deepen and enrich what you teach.
-And doing an actual GHG inventory can add hands-on learning experiences that help to raise students’ awareness.
+In addition, doing an actual GHG inventory for your school can add hands-on learning experiences that help to raise students’ awareness.

 In some districts, there may be a tendency to present global warming and climate change in a series of separate topics.
 We think it is important to take an ecological system approach, where the various elements are interactive and interdependent—and that systems thinking is critical in exploring environmental science and sustainability.

-In environmental science, we often need both a general understanding and specific analysis, so to really understand problems.
-Would these sample questions help start or deepen discussion in your classes?
+In environmental science, we often need both a general understanding and specific analysis, in order to truly understand problems.
+The following are a few example questions that might help initiate or deepen student discussion and exploration –

 - In what ways is the ‘greenhouse effect’ beneficial?